How the Capital Stack Works in Commercial Real Estate

 Such considerations matter for investments throughout the capital stack.
 However, such attributes of an investment can magnify risk and return potential for a common equity investment to a greater extent, as passive investors have fewer protections but can enjoy uncapped upside.

 Conclusion – The Capital Stack and Your Portfolio

 Understanding the different investment structures across the capital stack is critical to making real estate part of your portfolio.
 Much like investing in stocks and bonds, how you allocate between equity and debt real estate investments should depend on your investment goals and strategy, including your risk tolerance.
 For risk-tolerant investors, heavier exposure to real estate equity may be more appealing.
 Risk-averse investors may find the relative security and short terms of senior debt or mezzanine debt more appealing.
 While studies repeatedly show that “timing the market” is next to impossible, even for experienced investors, timing considerations can also help guide portfolio strategy.

-As of Q3, 2020, with the economy facing myriad challenges as a result of COVID-19, diversification across investment structures and target hold periods is all the more critical.
-Strain on credit markets may generate opportunity for private lenders, and hence senior and mezzanine debt opportunities, while demand dislocations may create a new universe of value-add common equity opportunities.
+As of this writing, with the economy facing myriad challenges as a result of COVID-19, diversification across investment structures and target hold periods is all the more critical.
+Strain on credit markets may generate opportunity for private lenders, and hence senior and mezzanine debt opportunities, while demand dislocations may create a new universe of value-add opportunities for common equity investors.

 Up Next >>> Commercial Real Estate Due Diligence

 We'd like to hear from you.
 Your feedback will help us provide new material that is useful to you.